-The Class A Full Mission Bridge Simulator is utilized for all navigation-related training.
+The Class A Full Mission Bridge Simulator (FMBS) is utilized for all navigation-related training.
 Trainees are immersed in an atmosphere with full visual, instrument, and aural clues.
 It incorporates all software, hardware, and accessories required to give an accurate and realistic bridge environment.
 All instruments use touch screen interfaces for increased realism and flexibility.

 The simulation includes standard scenarios in project and heavy lift operations based on the initial feasibility studies, tool box meeting prior to loading, underlying mathematical concepts of stability, and cargo care software.

 The GMDSS simulator replicates a variety of communications equipment found onboard.
 Classified as ARI GMDSS Simulator Version 1.4, it is used to conduct the IMO Model Course 1.25.

 The simulator suite is comprised of twelve trainee workstations and one separate instructor station.
 Each terminal includes a fully functioning virtual radio communications system and actual VHF and HF / HF Radio equipment and accessories similar to the ones onboard.

 Our maritime simulation suites provide our trainees with close-to-actual ship handling experience.
 This develop their competence in watch keeping, situational awareness, communication, decision-making and leadership